NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgDenoise.rst

 |pluginIcon|

-*This documentation is for version 2.0 of SmoothPatchBased.*
+*This documentation is for version 2.0 of SmoothPatchBased (net.sf.cimg.CImgDenoise).*

 Description
 -----------